 The Friends of Temperance was formed in Petersburg, Virginia, on November 29, 1865.
-This was within a few months after the end of the Civil War (April 9, 1865).
+This was within a few months after the end of the Civil War.
 The War had led to the destruction of almost all temperance groups in the South.
-The Friends of Temperance was intended to help fill that void.
+The group was to help fill that void.

 Groups Promoted Temperance

 Membership was limited to white persons.
 It required signing a pledge of total abstinence from all alcohol.
 A separate group, the Sons of the Soil, was also formed.
 It was described as “having been organized for the colored people, which has done immense good among that class of persons in the South”1

 Friends of Temperance

 We teach all to depend upon God’s grace for assistance, and strive to impress upon those whose drinking habits we would reform to practice total abstinence with prayer, and to feel that without the assistance of divine grace a habit so enslaving rarely loses it power or unlooses its grip.

 There is, perhaps, more Bible truth and religious teachings in our ritual than those in the private workings of any other Order that we know of.2